GregTalotta/cs_f411_hw7/README.md

 1. printRetClosestPair()
     1. Prints the number of operations and returns the distance.
 1. brute_force_cp()
-    1. Returns the number of operations and returns the distance by brute force.
+    1. Prints the number of operations and returns the distance by brute force.

 # Use my Testing File